 In contrast to other types of law, criminal defense law is about convincing the jury that there is reasonable doubt as to whether the defendant committed the crime with which he or she was charged.
 There is no attorney who can reliably make it so that someone who is clearly guilty of a serious crime receives absolutely no punishment for it.
 Attorneys sometimes advise clients to plead guilty when the evidence pointing to their guilt is especially strong, as the penalties can be less severe.
 Still, the best attorneys do not pressure clients into pleading guilty or not guilty.
 They simply explain the consequences of each, honestly and in detail, and let the clients make the decision.

-Contact O’Keeffe O’Brien Lyson Foss About Criminal Defense Cases
+Contact O’Keeffe O’Brien Lyson Attorneys About Criminal Defense Cases